IBM/openapi-validator/docs/ibm-cloud-rules.md

 <td>A response schema should be defined as a reference to a named schema instead of defined as an inline schema.
 This is a best practice because the SDK generator will use the schema reference when determining the operation's return type within the generated SDK code.
-The SDK generator will refactor any inline response schemas that it finds by moving them to the <code>components.schemas</code>
+<p>The SDK generator will refactor any inline response schemas that it finds by moving them to the <code>components.schemas</code>
 section of the API definition and then replacing them with a reference.
-However, the names computed by the SDK generator are not optimal, so the recommendation is for API authors to define the response schema as a $ref.
+However, the names computed by the SDK generator are not optimal (e.g. GetThingResponse), so the recommendation is for API authors to define the response schema as a $ref.
 </td>
 </tr>
 <tr>